OlPrognimak/ordermanager/README.md

  </ng-template>

 ```
-#Invoice PDF Documents
+#PDF Documents
-*The PDF document for printing invoices uses the JasperReport.
+*The PDF document for printing invoices and other documents uses of JasperReport.
-*The beste tools for development I can recommend the "TIBCO Jaspersoft" Studio: https://community.jaspersoft.com/project/jaspersoft-studio
+*As a design tool for the layout I can recommend the "TIBCO Jaspersoft" Studio: https://community.jaspersoft.com/project/jaspersoft-studio

+## Invoice pdf
+The Invoice in PDF format generates from the data which is saved to the database with using **invoiceform** comonent and
+printed out bei using **printinvoice** component.